Senna Maatoug

-Education and career
+Education and government career

 She studied political science at Leiden University and economics at Utrecht University until 2013, when she obtained a master's and research master's degree.
 During her study, she also worked at the newspaper Leidsch Dagblad and reached the final of the 2013 World Universities Debating Championship in the category English as a Second Language.

 Before becoming a member of parliament, Maatoug worked at the Social and Economic Council, at the Ministry of Social Affairs and Employment, and as an economist at the Ministry of Finance.
 Besides her job, she taught economics at Leiden University.
 Maautoug also served on the board of the Druckerfonds, a foundation that financially supports social and cultural initiatives in and around Leiden, between 2018 and 2021, and she is co-founder and co-chair of Het Collectief, a local organization organizing policy discussions.